Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 All 5 banknotes of the Thai Baht - the official money in Thailand.

 Thai Baht coins are in denominations of 1, 2, 5, and 10.
-A new 20 Baht coin is planned but not released yet.
+A new 20 Baht coin is planned but has not been released yet.

-The banknote denominations are 20, 50, 100, 500, 1000.
-The largest banknotes – 1000 THB is worth around 28 USD so you won’t have to carry a large stack of cash like in neighboring Laos or like money in Indonesia.
+The banknote denominations are 20, 50, 100, 500, and 1000.
+The largest banknote, 1000 THB, is worth around 28 USD, so you won’t have to carry a large stack of cash like in neighboring Laos or Indonesia.

 Can you use your card in Thailand?